-Doubles does not get the love that singles does when it comes to professional tennis, but there are still quite a few people who pay attention to everything.
+Doubles does not get the love that singles do when it comes to professional tennis, but there are still quite a few people who pay attention to everything.
 It can be very exciting, especially in the Grand Slams, and players can make a pretty good living in doubles as well.

 Who are the seven best tennis doubles players of all time?
-While doubles was played before 1976, this is when the ATP officially started keeping rankings for doubles.
+While doubles were played before 1976, this is when the ATP officially started keeping rankings for doubles.
 Four men players stand out from the rest statistically, while three women (including an inseparable pair) have distanced themselves from the rest of the pack.

 Best Men’s Doubles Players

 The number one ranking in doubles fluctuates quite a bit, with only six players ever having more than 100 weeks at the number one ranking.
 The four below are all over 200 weeks, including the initial pair that has established dominance in recent years.